CommandPost/FCPCafe/docs/learn/workflow.md

 ![](../static/corporate-edit.png)

-If you're working on a very heavy feature film, your current feature length timeline should be in it's own event.
+If you're working on a very heavy feature film, your current feature length timeline should be in its own event.

 ---